 - 3.1.8 Section 2.5.0 and Appendix 4 of the SPD provide guidance, supported by the NPPF and PPG, on applicant's site viability assessments (ASVA).
 They cover matters such as: - when site-specific viability assessments are appropriate to accompany a planning application, - what, in the light of Policy H2 and the PPG, ASVA's should contain in order for an independent assessor, and ultimately the Council to determine whether a lower than plan policy requirement for affordable housing contributions is justified, and - the transparency of ASVAs. - 3.1.9 Applications seeking a lower than plan policy requirement for affordable housing which are not accompanied by an adequate ASVA will not be validated.
+An ASVA will be inadequate if it does not provide the information set out in Appendix 4 and required by Section 2.5.0.
+Policy H2 d) states that 'Development proposals that seek to provide a lower level of affordable housing contribution, either on or off site, will not be acceptable unless it can be clearly demonstrated that exceptional circumstances exist which justify a reduced affordable housing contribution.
+In such exceptional circumstances, the local planning authority will look to maximise provision of affordable housing having regard to the circumstances of individual sites and scheme viability.'
+In order to comply with policy H2 d) and thereby clearly demonstrate that exceptional circumstances exist and that under these circumstances, the maximum provision of affordable housing has been achieved, a clear and comprehensive site viability assessment is required to be submitted by the applicant (ASVA).
+Section 2.5.0 and Appendix 4 of this SPD provides the guidance on what the content of such ASVA's should include to comply with policy H2 d).
+Failure to provide an adequate ASVA with a relevant planning application runs the risk of a refusal of permission on the grounds that it does comply with policy H2 d).

-An ASVA will be inadequate if it does not provide the information set out in Appendix 4 and required by Section 2.5.0. - 3.1.10 Applications accompanied by an adequate ASVA will not be validated without a signed form set out in Appendix 5.
+- 3.1.10 Applications accompanied by an adequate ASVA will not be validated without a signed form set out in Appendix 5.
 Appendix 5 is an agreement by the applicant to pay the reasonable costs of an independent assessment of the ASVA.
 To ensure this agreement doesn't cause delay, it is in the applicant's interest to contact the local planning authority in advance of submitting their planning application to request that the Council seek a quote from a suitably qualified (RICS) valuation surveyor to independently review their forthcoming ASVA.
-The Council, having received this quotation, will send the Appendix 5 form to the applicant for signing and submission with their planning application. - 3.1.11 Applicants are urged to take the opportunities offered to engage in preapplication discussions, as insufficient attention to affordable housing requirements is likely to result in either non-validation or a refusal of planning permission. - 3.1.12 In preparing and submitting such an application the procedures set out in the Council's Statement of Community Involvement (SCI) should be followed.
+The Council, having received this quotation, will send the Appendix 5 form to the applicant for signing and submission with their planning application. - 3.1.11 Applicants are urged to take the opportunities offered to engage in preapplication discussions, as insufficient attention to affordable housing requirements is likely to may result in either non-validation or a refusal of planning permission. - 3.1.12 In preparing and submitting such an application the procedures set out in the Council's Statement of Community Involvement (SCI) should be followed.
 The Council's SCI can be viewed at: